Reflux Medicine - Why Most Newborns Don’t Need It

-Why the drugs seem to settle some babies
+Why PPI's seem to settle some babies

-What happens when a PPI is stopped?
+What happens when we stop using a PPI or H2 Blocker?

 Acid is vital for the body to function, to protect and to grow to its full potential.
-The body knows this so it will always begin to produce more acid to fight the PPI, which produces further chemical imbalance in other parts of the digestive system.
+The body knows this so it will always begin to produce more acid to fight the drug, which produces further chemical imbalance in other parts of the digestive system.